pneumus/linux_scripts/arch/_install/custom_apps/switch_emulator.md

 4. Go to nand/system/contents/registered
 5. Extract the contents of the Firmware zip file here
 6. Go to the yuzu Folder again
-7. Extract the contents of the ProdKeys zip file to the keys folder
+7. Navigate to the keys folder and extract your Keys zip file here
 8. Create a games folder anywhere and simply drag and drop it into yuzu
+9. Restart yuzu
-9. Done.
+10. Done.